oddluck/limnoria-plugins/TriviaTime/README.md

 #Configuration

-See jeopardy branch for using jservice.io (156,800+ Jeopardy! questions) as trivia question source
+See Jeopardy plugin for using jservice.io (156,800+ Jeopardy! questions) as trivia question source

 Requires Limnoria and Python 3